 - Place lettuce, tomato and fried bacon in layers between the bread halves.

 Feel free to make large batches of Cloud bread ahead of time so you can make this delicious sandwich in no time.
 You can also prepare bacon in large batches and keep ready made in an air-tight container in your fridge for up to a week (as if bacon ever lasted that long, huh?).
 Perfect for a snack or to use as a salad topping, to add to your morning eggs or to a sandwich like this one.

 The bread keeps in the fridge for 2-3 days or in the freezer for up to 3 months.
 Put a layer of parchment paper between each bread so they don't stick together.
 That way you can easily grab as many as you need.

 You can thaw frozen cloud bread at room temperature or in the fridge.
 They taste their very best if you toast them once thawed but you can also reheat them in the oven.
 Preheat to 300°F (150°C) and place them on the rack for about five minutes.

 Some of the best slicing heirloom tomatoes are Beefsteak, Brandywine, Mortgage Lifter, Cherokee Purple, and Black Krim.
 Watch for these at your local farmers' market for a BLT upgrade!

 How about mayo?

 We think homemade mayo beats store bought versions any day but sometimes you just don't have the time, energy or ingredients to make it yourself.
 The ones you buy in the supermarkets can vary in quality.
-Read the labels and try to steer clear of brands using sugar and soybean oil.
+Read the labels and try to steer clear of brands using sugar.